sodadata/docs/soda-cl/failed-rows-checks.md

 * The `exclude_columns` configuration does not apply to [sample data collection]({% link soda-cl/sample-datasets.md %}).

 * Checks in which you provide a complete SQL query, such as failed rows checks that use a `fail query`, do not honor the `exclude_column` configuration.
 Instead, a gatekeeper component parses all queries that Soda runs to collect samples and ensures that none of columns listed in an `exclude_column` configuration slip through when generating the sample queries.
-In such a case, the Soda Core CLI provides a message to indicate the gatekeeper's behavior:
+In such a case, the Soda Library CLI provides a message to indicate the gatekeeper's behavior:
 ```shell
 Skipping samples from query 'retail_orders.last_name.failed_rows[missing_count]'.
 Excluded column(s) present: ['*'].
 ```